research vessel on Lake Tahoe

 EERREC scholars and other summer researchers take a break from exploring the intertidal at the Bodega Marine Lab, July 2022.
 Photo courtesy of Avery Davis.

-Field trips constitute an integral part of the 4EC REU and provide context for our programming in environmental justice.
+Field trips constitute an integral part of the EEWL REU and provide context for discussions about ecological interactions and evolutionary phenomena in working landscapes.

-Field trips will build and expand the intellectual foundation in interdisciplinary science needed to understand the effects of rapid environmental change and the interconnections between natural systems, human communities, and equity.
+Field trips will build and expand the intellectual foundation in interdisciplinary science needed to understand the interconnections between natural systems and human communities.

-An interactive discussion held prior to each field trip will address the scientific ideas that underlie the trip and encourage students to confront the environmental justice issues associated with each system.
-These include considerations such as research on unceded lands, the use of traditional ecological knowledge, or the intellectual ownership of agricultural productivity.
+An interactive discussion held prior to each field trip will address the scientific ideas that underlie the trip and encourage students to confront the societal issues associated with each system.
+These include considerations such as research on natural lands, the use of traditional ecological knowledge, or the intellectual ownership of agricultural productivity.
 Each trip will be followed by a debriefing to discuss what scholars learned in the context of their own work.

 Venues and educational objectives